zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Document processing and extraction in Zudello.md

 During enrichment, Zudello matches and enhances the extracted information using your existing data:

 1. Supplier matching
-    - Matches supplier details using extracted information
+    - Matches supplier details using the extracted information
     - Checks against supplier name, ABN, email, and phone number
 2. Line item processing
     - Matches line items to your item codes